Amazon has just announced it hopes to release ‘a dozen’ original movies in cinemas every single year.

 Roy Price, VP at Amazon Studios, said: “We’re looking forward to expanding our production efforts into feature films.
-Our goal is to create close to twelve movies a year with production starting later this year.”

 “Not only will we bring Prime Instant Video customers exciting, unique, and exclusive films soon after a movie’s theatrical run, but we hope this program will also benefit filmmakers, who too often struggle to mount fresh and daring stories that deserve an audience.”

 Amazon Studios already produces its own television shows – Transparent, Tumle Leaf, and Mozart in the Jungle, for example – but this marks its first foray into feature length productions.

 The Amazon Original Movies initiative will be creatively led by Ted Hope, a successful independent film producer who’s production company was behind Crouching Tiger, Hidden Dragon.